 - Instapaper: http://www.instapaper.com/hello2?url=*|URL:ARCHIVE_LINK_SHORT|*

 - Design a layout with different colored backgrounds for each Boxed Text block.
-Background colors are set for each campaign layout section—such as header, body, footer—in the Design tab for your campaign.
-However, by using Boxed Text blocks, you can call out content sections using a background color that is different from the section’s background color.
+Background colors are set for each campaign layout section—such as header, body, footer.
+Boxed Text blocks can also call out content sections with color.